mjordan/islandora_workbench_docs/docs/hooks.md

 !!! warning
     Not all Workbench configuration settings are available in post-action scripts.
 Only the settings are explicitly defined in the configuration YAML are available.

+    As with bootstrap and shutdown scripts, when using post-action scripts, it is good practice to include in your configuration file all configuration settings your script will need.
+The presence of a configuration setting set to its default value has no effect on Workbench.

 #### Running multiple scripts in one hook